golioth/docs/docs/firmware/golioth-firmware-sdk/stream-client.md

 ## Custom Timestamps

-By default, the server will automatically assign a timestamp to all data received by the Stream service.
-However, in some cases you may want to assign your own timestamps.
+By default, the server will automatically assign a timestamp to all received streaming data.
+However, in some cases you may want to assign your own timestamps

 ```c
 /* Create a valid JSON string that includes a timestamp */